Log in

 • Personalization at scale

 We talked a little about personalization already, but it’s worth repeating that personalization is important to customers and brings value to businesses.
 When you’re dealing with a large audience, however, one-on-one personalization is impossible.
-Audience segmentation groups customers together through common attributes, allowing marketers to tailor content on a larger scale.
+Audience segmentation groups customers together through common attributes, allowing marketers to tailor content for ABM campaigns on a larger scale.

 • Return on investment